BetterCrypto/Applied-Crypto-Hardening/FAQ.md

 Q: I want to review the document.
 What do I need to do?

-A: `git clone` the document, make changes, send us a diff Do not forget to add your name to `src/acknowledgements.tex`!
+A: `git clone` the document, make changes, send us a diff.
+Do not forget to add your name to `src/acknowledgements.tex`!

 Q: Who is invited to review the document?

 A: Essentially everyone.
-The core group of editors consists of crypologists, computer scientists and sysadmins.
+The core group of editors consists of cryptologists, computer scientists and sysadmins.